Tomasan7/TicTacToe/README.md

 | symbol | symbol? | the player's new symbol.
 Missing if it hasn't changed              |

 ##### ServerSetPlayerData (7)
-Sent to all players when a player changes his name, color or symbol.
+Sent to all other players when a player changes his name, color or symbol.

 | field    | type    | description                                           |
 |----------|---------|-------------------------------------------------------|